VOLUNTEER COMMUNITY SERVICE

 Incarcerated women, men, and youth are provided the opportunity to express themselves creatively through their talents and voices, using shared experiences in the arts as a catalyst for healing.

+Performances build community inside and outside the prison walls.
 Participants gain new perspectives, develop empathy, and increase self-confidence as they learn that where they are does not define who they are.

 STUDENT ARTS